Please note that Tapas no longer supports Internet Explorer.

 Aiko reacted instantly, pulling Jessica out of reach and sprinting away.
 Liza and Samira stepped forward without hesitation, intercepting the attackers.
 Fists flew.
 A knee struck someone’s ribs.
 One thug went down, another staggered.
 Michelle’s breath caught.
 One of the thugs broke off from the brawl and bolted after Aiko and Jessica.
 Trella didn’t hesitate.
 Her posture shifted to combat mode.
 A split second later she launched forward like a missile, crossing the street in a blur.
 She let out a sharp cry, drawing the man’s attention just long enough.
 She hit him with brutal force.
 The thug sailed backward and collided with a brick wall, dropping instantly unconscious.

 Trella swung toward the van.
-Liza and Samira were holding their own, but the remaining attackers outnumbering them were still pressing forward.
+Liza and Samira were holding their own, but the remaining attackers, outnumbering them, were still pressing forward.
 Trella charged.
 One thug barely turned before she struck him.
 The impact threw him into the side of the van with enough force to tilt it.
 The last three fell in a flurry of coordinated strikes from Trella, Liza, and Samira.
 The driver panicked and accelerated away, leaving his beaten crew scattered across the street.

 On the far sidewalk, Michelle stood frozen, staring at the aftermath in disbelief.
+It was not just the fight itself that shocked her; it was the raw strength and the level of brutality the girls unleashed.

 “This… is… not… real…” she whispered.
 “Can’t… be…”